Unconditional Waiver and Release of Lien on Progress Payment

 An unconditional waiver is effective when signed and given to the property owner and waives part of the lien amount representing the partial payment made, regardless of the payment's status.
 So, if accepting a payment via check, avoid using an unconditional waiver if there are doubts about whether the check will clear the bank.

-This article is provided for informational purposes only and should not be relied upon as a substitute for the advice of an attorney.
-Please contact an Oregon lawyer with any questions about waivers or other issues related to construction liens.
+This article is provided for informational purposes only and should not be relied upon as a substitute for the advice from an attorney.
+Please contact a Maryland construction law attorney with questions about waivers or anything else about mechanic's liens.

-Deeds.com Oregon Unconditional Lien Waiver on Progress Payment Forms Have Been Updated as Recently as Wednesday February 13, 2019
+Deeds.com Maryland Unconditional Lien Waiver on Progress Payment Forms Have Been Updated as Recently as Monday May 20, 2019

 What others like you are saying: